datanav/docs/technical/wave-wix.rst

 Wave Invoice to Wix Orders
 --------------------------
-Before any synchronization can take place, a link between a Wave Invoice and a Wix Orders must be established.

-A new Wix Orders will be created from a Wave Invoice if it is connected to a Wave Invoice that is synchronized into Wix.
+Every Wave Invoice will be synchronized with a Wix Orders.

 Once a link between a Wave Invoice and a Wix Orders is established, it will keep in sync between the two systems, regardless of where it is edited.